 The Assigning Procedure

-- I begin my assigning procedure on Friday.
-While I expect your Arbiter Sports calendar to be correct at all times, it is particularly important that your calendar be up-to-date by Thursday night.
-Trying to block your calendar after I begin that week’s assignments is a meaningless exercise on your part and will inevitably lead to assignments being turned back.
-Turn backs are something you never want to do.
+- I begin my assigning tasks on Friday morning.
+While I expect your Arbiter Sports calendar to be correct at all times, it is particularly important that your calendar be up-to-date by Thursday night each week.
+Trying to block your calendar after I begin that week’s assignments is a frustrating and meaningless exercise on your part and will inevitably lead to assignments being turned back.
+Turnbacks are something you never want to do.

 - Assignments are published sometime on Sunday, usually around noon.
-You will immediately receive an email and possibly a text if you use the Arbiter CONNECTED service letting you know you have new game assignments.
+You will immediately be sent an email from Arbiter letting you know you have new game assignments.
 These assignments will be for the upcoming Saturday and the week following.
-We have weeknight and ocassional Sunday games so make sure your calendar correctly reflects your weeknight and Sunday availability.
+We have weeknight and occasional Sunday games so make sure your calendar correctly reflects your weeknight and Sunday availability.

 - If there is a problem with an assignment, you need to let me know no later than Monday.
 That gives me a chance to find someone else to replace you.
-Referees who wait until Wednesday or Thursday will find their assignments diminished or eliminated.
+If you have already found a replacement (which I encourage), please let me know that as well.
+Referees who wait until Wednesday or Thursday to advise me that there is an issue with an assignment(s) will find their assignments diminished or eliminated in the future.

 - The assigning procedure continues throughout the week and I publish a list of games that still need referees every day.
 Please email me if you can fill one of these open positions.
 I usually fill them on a first to respond basis.
 My goal is to have 100% coverage every week.
-You can find the most up-to-date list on your Arbiter home page or at https://idahoassignor.org/available-assignments/ .
+You can find the most up-to-date list at https://idahoassignor.org/available-assignments/ .
 The list is date stamped so you can always tell when it was last updated.

 - Game reports and misconduct reports are due in Arbiter within 48 hours for all leagues.
 This applies to center referees only.
 Assistant referees do not have reporting responsibilities.
-Failure to file a timely game report means you won’t be paid for the game.
+Failure to file a timely game report means you won’t be paid for the game per league requirements.